-Pan-fried green and yellow squash, corn, tomatoes, potatoes, and peppers piled into a soft tortilla along with shredded cheese make for a colorful and enticing soft taco.
+Pan-fried green and yellow squash, and lots of other veggies fill a soft flour tortilla.
+Along with shredded cheese, they make a colorful and enticing soft taco.
 OR, make the same recipe and use it as a tasty vegetarian side dish.

 Have you ever found yourself craving real food after you’ve been on vacation eating mostly fast food?

 Bring on the vegetables!
 Salad!
 Color!
-Anything but fried food and/or sandwiches, right?
+Anything but fried food and sandwiches, right?

 When I see yellow squash, zucchini, and sweet corn in the store, I start salivating for “